🗃️Bibliography

 https://www.iso.org/fr/standard/68508.htmlarrow-up-right

-The ISO 14091:2021 standard provides guidance for assessing risks related to the potential impacts of climate change.
+The ISO 14091:2021 standard provides guidance for assessing risks associated with the potential impacts of climate change.

 chevron-rightISO 9001:2015hashtag